 Traditionally, salespeople have only a few avenues of interacting with prospects and generating their own leads.
 They either cold-call prospects (which is mostly ineffective), wait for marketing to funnel them qualified leads (which, due to poor definitions, doesn’t lead to as many closed sales as it could), or wait for prospects to make the first move by contacting Sales directly.

-The truth of the matter is this: Technology and changing behavior on the part of the buyer has made it so that the old tactics of selling no longer work.
+The truth of the matter is this: Technology and changing behavior on the part of the buyer have made it so that the old tactics of selling no longer work.
 Buyers are more in control of the buying process than ever before.
 They can skip television ads, weed out cold calls with caller ID, and inform themselves about the purchases that they plan on making, and all of this makes it harder for a salesperson to do his job.

 Social selling is a new way for salespeople to take back control by engaging with prospects earlier in their buying cycle through social media.
 Social selling empowers the sales team by allowing them to nurture leads along the buyer’s journey until they are ready to buy.
 It adds a human touch to the sales process, allowing a company to demonstrate their value to customers who haven’t yet made the decision to buy.